Kamaanya of Buganda

-Kamaanya Kadduwamala was Kabaka of the Kingdom of Buganda from 1814 until 1832.
-He was the twenty-eighth (28th) Kabaka of Buganda.
+Kamaanya Kadduwamala was the 28th Kabaka of the Kingdom of Buganda, who ruled from 1814 until 1832.

 Claim to the throne

 He was the eldest son of Kabaka Semakookiro Wasajja Nabbunga, Kabaka of Buganda, who reigned between 1797 and 1814.
-His mother was Abakyala Nansikombi Ndwadd'ewazibwa, the Kaddulubaale, of the Nseenene (Grasshopper) Clan.
+His mother was Nansikombi Ndwaddeewaaziba, the Kaddulubaale, of the Nseenene (Grasshopper) Clan.
 She was his father's first wife.
 His father married at least fifteen wives.
 He ascended to the throne upon the death of his father in 1814, assuming the name of Kamaanya.
 He established his capital at Nsujjumpolu.

 Married life

 Like his father, Kabaka Kamaanya had many wives.
 He is recorded to have married at least thirty eight (38) wives: